dzackgarza/Notes/Talks/HomotopyTalk.md

 H(\wait, 1) = P_2(\wait)\\
 $$

-such that the associated function
+such that the associated "partially applied" function $H_t: I \to X$ is continuous.

 **Definition (Homotopic Maps)**
 Given two maps $f, g: X \to Y$